 - Lock the lid in place.
 Select High Pressure and set the timer for 50 minutes.
-When beep sounds, turn off pressure cooker. use a natural pressure release for 10 minutes, and then do a quick pressure release to release any remaining pressure.
-When valve drops carefully remove lid.
-Remove cheesecake and check the cheesecake to see if the middle is set.
-If not, cook the cheesecake an additional 5 minutes.
+When the cook time ends, turn off the pressure cooker and allow the pressure to release naturally for 10 minutes, then use a quick pressure release to release any remaining pressure.
+When valve drops, carefully remove lid.
+Remove cheesecake from the cooking pot and check to see if the middle is set (about 150°F on an instant read thermometer).
+If not, return the foil and cook the cheesecake for an additional 5 minutes.

 - Remove the springform pan to a wire rack to cool.
 Remove aluminum foil.
 When cheesecake is cooled, refrigerate covered with plastic wrap for at least 4 hours or overnight.

-- Spoon chocolate ganache on top of the cheesecake, spreading to edges and letting the ganache drip down the sides.
-Pile coarsely chopped peanut butter cup chocolates on top.
+- Spoon chocolate ganache on top of the cheesecake, spreading to edges and letting it drip down the sides.
+Pile coarsely chopped peanut butter cups on top.
 Refrigerate until ready to serve.

 *Make a sling with a 20 inch piece of aluminum foil, folded three times length wise.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 597Total Fat: 42gSaturated Fat: 21gTrans Fat: 0gUnsaturated Fat: 17gCholesterol: 117mgSodium: 308mgCarbohydrates: 49gFiber: 3gSugar: 39gProtein: 11g